hemanthsai126/CIC-IDS/readme.md

 Security note:

-Slack webhook URLs should not be stored as plain editable text unless the existing secret-management pattern supports it safely.
-Prefer storing a destination key or encrypted secret reference in the DB, with actual webhook secrets managed through environment or secret storage.
+Slack webhook URLs should be managed backend-only.
+The UI should let operators select from backend-defined destinations, but it should not expose or edit raw Slack webhook URLs.
+Store a destination key or encrypted secret reference in the DB, with actual webhook secrets managed through environment or secret storage.

 ## Default Autopilot Rules

-This section controls whether Ben autopilot defaults on or off when a lead is created or transitions into an operational state.
+This section controls whether Ben autopilot defaults on or off when a new lead is created, with additional rule dimensions for operational states and AMS conditions.

 Required behavior:

 - DB-backed rules.
-- Operators can configure defaults for all lead sources or specific lead sources.
+- Operators can configure new-lead defaults for all lead sources or specific lead sources.
+- The UI should present one clear toggle/button for `All sources` and one for each configured source.
-- Operators can configure defaults for lead statuses and AMS conditions.
+- Operators can also configure rules for lead statuses and AMS conditions.
+- Rules should be applicable in all matching scenarios, not only in the lead list view.
 - Rules apply to new future leads by default.
-- If supporting retroactive updates, require preview and confirmation before changing existing leads.
+- If supporting retroactive updates later, require preview and confirmation before changing existing leads.

 Rule precedence: